allcentury/being-an-engineering-leader/me_you_us.md

 ### 1:1's

 We'll have 1 on 1's for 30 minutes every 1-2 weeks (your preference) where this time is totally focused on you.

-We can talk about whatever you want - did your cat keep you up all night?  are you worried about your health? your visa? your career?
+#### Conversations

+Conversations between two people are a mix of talking and listening.
+In this 1:1 I hope the ratio of talking to listening is even at worst and at best lopsided where I'm doing the bulk of the listening.

+#### Listening

+> “True listening requires a setting aside of oneself.” - M. Scott Peck

 I am here to listen (and I'm pretty good at it).

 #### Score